 Providing live chat to everyone is a logistical challenge and is expensive to staff.
 Asynchronous messaging on web can help your team scale without additional headcount, make escalations easier, and improve CSAT ratings by setting better expectations with your users.

-Bots and AI can also be easily layered on top of asynchronous messaging to make customer service conversations even more efficient too (see this previous success spotlight).
+Bots and AI can also be easily layered on top of asynchronous messaging to make customer service conversations even more efficient too.

 To get a better idea of how Asynchronous support can fit into your overall support goals and vision check out our blog post on ‘synchronous vs. asynchronous communication’ or start a Helpshift free trial to learn more.